HINGHAM HIGH CREW

 2) If the athlete to coach conversation has not resolved their concerns, we encourage parents to then speak directly with the coach.
 Parents may email the coach to set up an appointment to talk about concerns.

-3) If the parent to coach meeting does not resolve the issue, we encourage parents to then email the HHSRA Program Director to set up an appointment to discuss the situation.
+3) If the parent to coach meeting does not resolve the issue, we encourage parents to then contact the HHS Athletics Director, Jim Quatromoni, to set up an appointment to discuss the situation.

 *This policy is in accordance with the Hingham High School Handbook.